AugmentedWeb/UserGUI/README.md

 A Graphical user interface for userscripts.
 Creating user-friendly userscripts can be a bit challenging, as the majority of regular users are scared to touch your code.
 UserGui allows you to unlock your userscript to more people, and to create a more pleasing experience.

-## Get started

-I'm glad you're interested in using UserGui, welcome!
-To get started, please take a look at the [documentation](documentation.md).

 ## Feature overview

 ### Internal & External GUI